 - How to Apply: Contact your local Community Developmental Disability Organization

-- Waiting List: Kansas has 4512 persons with developmental disabilities on its waiting list.
+- Waiting List: Kansas has 623 people with autism, 2356 persons with physical disabilities, and 5342 persons with developmental disabilities on its waiting lists.

 - Target Population: Children with serious emotional disturbance or mental illness.